The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Numerical Methods

-Using a hierarchical two–stage strategy, we then employ a Bayesian approach to fit each $\vect{\mathcal{D}}_j$ to models for the time evolution of magnetic energy.
-In the first stage we only constrain the exponential and saturated behavior, and in the second we fit the full three–phase model with priors informed by the first stage.
+Using a hierarchical two-stage strategy, we then employ a Bayesian approach to fit each $\vect{\mathcal{D}}_j$ to models for the time evolution of magnetic energy.
+In the first stage we only constrain the exponential and saturated behavior, and in the second stage we fit the full three-phase model with priors informed by the first.
 This ensures that the more complex nonlinear-phase dynamics remain stable and well-constrained, especially in our supersonic simulations, where large fluctuations can make the nonlinear phase difficult to identify.
 Anchoring in this way also improves the sampling efficiency.